Hello and こんにちは！

 But I couldn't do it alone...

-This is my partner in crime and the much needed sweet tooth for Sudachi recipes.
+This is Bea, my partner in crime and the much needed sweet tooth for Sudachi recipes.
 Bea is from Bristol, UK but now lives with me in Okazaki.
-Baking and making sweets has never been my forte, but luckily Bea loves to try out Japanese sweet recipes that my mum gives her.
-She’s also behind lots of the design stuff, editing and proof reading so big thanks to her!
+Baking and making sweets has never been my forte, but luckily Bea loves to try out and experiment with Japanese sweet recipes that my mum gives her.
+She's also behind taste testing recipes, website design stuff, editing and proof reading my English so big thanks to her!

 This Maru-chan.
 Maru is our family pet.
 She's a nine year old shiba inu who is incredibly stubborn and is always thinking about food...
 Bea says that Maru and I are very alike haha.